GavinLucas/HueToInflux/README.md

 Script to take data from a Hue Bridge and post it to InfluxDB in order to view the data in Grafana.

-Currently, it collects presence, temperature and light readings from Hue Motion Sensors and the brightness of lights, but could be modified to collect other data from the Hue Bridge.
+Currently, it collects occupancy, temperature and light readings from Hue Motion Sensors, on/off state of Smart Plugs and the brightness of lights, but could be modified to collect other data from the Hue Bridge.

+- Temperature data uses the units specified in the settings file
+- Light level is in lux
+- Occupancy (movement) is output as boolean 0 or 1 (1 for movement detected)
+- Smart Plugs state is also output as boolean 0 or 1 (1 for on)
+- Brightness of dimmable lights is output as a percentage

 To create a username and password for the Hue Bridge, follow the instructions
 here: https://developers.meethue.com/develop/get-started-2/